The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 "... bad/sour (h.ulqu) wine (yanu) and (u?) water (M...)"

-This new interpretation follows the line laid down by Gershon Galil and Douglas Petrovich.
+This interpretation follows the line laid down by Gershon Galil and Douglas Petrovich.

-The pot was consequently a vessel containing inferior wine, possibly for workers on building sites in Jerusalem.
+The pot was a vessel containing inferior wine, possibly for workers on building sites in Jerusalem.

 Kletter dismisses my water-jar solution because I cannot adduce such an inscribed vessel from the Iron Age, although I can find apparent examples in the Late Bronze Age (see above).